emrgnt-cmplxty/fermi/docs/docs/4.tools/cli.md

 ---
 id: near-cli
-title: Axion CLI
+title: Fermi CLI
 ---

-The Axion [Command Line Interface](https://github.com/near/near-cli) (CLI) is a tool that enables to interact with the Axion network directly from the shell.
-Among other things, the Axion CLI enables you to:
+The Fermi [Command Line Interface](https://github.com/near/near-cli) (CLI) is a tool that enables to interact with the Fermi network directly from the shell.
+Among other things, the Fermi CLI enables you to:

-- Login with a Axion account
+- Login with a Fermi account
 - Deploy a contract
 - Interact and query information from a deployed contract

 :::tip
-Under the hood, Axion CLI utilizes the [`Axion JavaScript API`](https://github.com/near/near-api-js)
+Under the hood, Fermi CLI utilizes the [`Fermi JavaScript API`](https://github.com/near/near-api-js)
 :::
 ---